rainerblind/aTrainingTracker/README.md

 ## Now, this dream becomes true.

 In 2011, I realized that there are smartphones available that support the ANT+ protocol, the de facto standard for transmitting fitness data (heart rate, speed, cadence, power, ...).
-Thus, I became excited and bought such a smartphone but non of the available apps were enough powerful and simple to use to satisfy me.
+Thus, I became excited and bought such a smartphone but non of the available apps were powerful enough and simple to use to satisfy me.
 So I started coding ...

-Over the years, I invest much more time in developing this app than training.
+Over the years, I invested much more time in developing this app than training.
 Now, that my time becomes more and more limited I published the app here on GitHub under an open source licence.

 ## Support